N'Goussa

 N'Goussa (ﻧﻘﻮﺳﺔ) is a town and commune, coextensive with the district of the same name, in Ouargla Province, Algeria.
 Some of its inhabitants speak the Ouargli language.
-As of 2008, the population of the town was 19,039, up from 13,344 in 1998, with an annual population growth rate of 2.2%.
-The town is on a local road, about 20 km north of Ouargla on the way to El Hadjira further north.
+As of 2008 the population of the town was 19,039, up from 13,344 in 1998, with an annual population growth rate of 2.2%.
+The town is on a local road, about 20 km north of Ouargla.

 Climate

 N'Goussa has a hot desert climate (Köppen climate classification BWh), with very hot summers and mild winters.
 Rainfall is light and sporadic, and summers are particularly dry.

 Education

 4.4% of the population has a tertiary education, and another 12.2% has completed secondary education.
 The overall literacy rate is 73.3%, and is 82.4% among males and 64.1% among females.

 Localities

 The commune is composed of 14 localities: